radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 7. (Optional) Start/resume [Global Synchronization](#global-synchronization) if used.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - Zookeeper must be running on at least half of the cluster nodes to maintain the integrity of the cluster.
-Zookeeper starts automatically with the RadiantOne service and/or the Management Console (Jetty web server that hosts the Control Panels).**
+>Zookeeper must be running on at least half of the cluster nodes to maintain the integrity of the cluster.
+Zookeeper starts automatically with the RadiantOne service and/or the Management Console (Jetty web server that hosts the Control Panels).